 YHIS high school students meet challenges and drive changes.
 The focus of the High School program is engaging them in authentic learning activities that equip them with the knowledge, skills, and creative and innovative thinking.
-The 2018–19 school year will bring several changes to YHIS.
+New school year will bring several changes to YHIS.
 YHIS is excited to offer new courses, new programs for students.
 This includes new AP® courses, electives, iSC programs that are designed to prepare students for the opportunities and challenges of the 21st Century.

 YHIS believes that at the High School level, our students are leaders, and all our students are required to serve as part of the Student Council, on top of their rigorous academic program.
 We desire to cultivate in our students a heart to serve and through that heart of service, to lead.
 Towards this end, all our High School students took part in the Student Council retreat where they gained invaluable leadership skills.